KhobbyAsare/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/create.md

 ```

 ### Additional Information:
+- The `Book.objects.create()` method creates and saves the object in one step
 - The `publication_year` field is a DateField, so we need to provide a date value
-- The `save()` method commits the object to the database
-- After saving, Django automatically assigns an ID to the object
+- After creation, Django automatically assigns an ID to the object
 - The book is now persisted in the database and can be retrieved later
+- `Book.objects.create()` is more efficient than creating an instance and calling save() separately